tiagohcorreia/LAPR2/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

+-Must be developed in Java
+-Must be developed using IntelliJ or NetBeans -Interface must be developed in JavaFX 11

 (fill in here )